top of page

 Join my substack community

 Earlier in my career, as a qualified teacher I held teaching and leadership positions in schools and this was the start of a route that has always had at its heart helping others to unlock their potential and grow in confidence and capability.
-My successes in supporting others with career development feeds into my ability to coach leaders who are transitioning to senior roles. â€‹â€‹
+My successes in supporting others with career development feeds into my ability to coach leaders who are transitioning to senior roles. â€‹ Talent development is a particular strength of my work.

 Vicky Crane Leadership Coaching